 Pursuant to the Partnership Agreement for Water Tower Place Apartments, Ohio Capital Corporation for Housing (OCCH) earns an asset management fee annually to provide property management oversight, tax credit compliance monitoring and related services.
 OCCH will be paid asset management fees equal to \$4,000 for the first year and increased 3% annually as set forth in the Partnership Agreement.
-During the years ended December 31, 2023 and 2022, asset management fees of \$6,228 and \$6,048 were expensed and asset management fees paid were \$6,228 and \$7,518, all respectively.
-At December 31, 2023 and 2022, accrued asset management fees was \$0 and \$0, respectively.
+During the years ended December 31, 2024 and 2023, asset management fees of \$0 and \$6,228 were expensed and asset management fees paid were \$0 and \$6,228, all respectively.
+At December 31, 2024 and 2023, accrued asset management fees were \$0 and \$0, respectively.